Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

-If you're choosing between Lovable and the other prompt-to-app builders in 2026, you need to understand three things: how the credit system actually works, what happens to your data, and whether the speed gains justify the trade-offs.
+This Lovable review covers everything you need to decide if it's the right prompt-to-app builder for you in 2026 — how the credit system actually works, what happens to your data, and whether the speed gains justify the trade-offs.

-Lovable positions itself as a prompt-first platform to build and iterate web apps through chat.
+Lovable AI is a prompt-first platform for building web apps through chat.
 You describe what you want, it generates real code, and you refine through conversation.
-It targets non-developers and developers who want speed for prototypes, internal tools, MVPs, and small production apps.
+It's built for non-developers and developers who want speed for prototypes, internal tools, and MVPs.

 See also: Lovable tool page for quick specs and affiliate link.